 You and your doctor can use your results to help understand your options and discuss what's next for you.

-The Oncotype DX GPS test is covered by Medicare (for eligible patients with NCCN Very Low-, Low-, and Intermediate-risk prostate cancer).
+The Oncotype DX GPS test is covered by Medicare (for eligible patients with NCCN Very Low-, Low-, Intermediate-, and High-risk prostate cancer).
 Private insurance coverage varies.

 NCCN® very low-, low-, intermediate, or high-risk prostate cancer means1:

 - Your blood levels of prostate-specific antigen (PSA), a protein produced in the prostate gland, are less than 20 ng/mL.